 How can I see all the running processes?

 There are multiple ways to see all running processes on Windows.
-However, the easiest way to find them is by using the Tasklist command for Task Manager.
+However, the easiest way to find them is to use the Tasklist command in Task Manager.
 The Task Manager has a dedicated Processes tab, where you can find all the running processes.
 Apart from that, you can switch to the Services tab, where it displays all the running services your computer has.
 Last but not least is the Details section, where you can find all the processes according to the user.
 This post will show you how to generate and print the list of running Processes in Windows Task Manager.

 How do I list all processes in Windows?